Crystal Palace vs Middlesbrough - Match Centre - Crystal Palace F.C.

 miss

 Attempt missed.
-Christian Benteke (Crystal Palace) right footed shot from the centre of the box misses to the right.
-Assisted by Andros Townsend with a cross following a set piece situation.
+Daniel Ayala (Middlesbrough) header from the centre of the box is just a bit too high.
+Assisted by Stewart Downing with a cross following a corner.

 77'